danik292/pasino/README.md

 # pasino
- A kasino game written in pascal.
+ A casino game written in pascal.